 BENEFITS OF TARGETED EVALUATIONS

 Targeted evaluations are especially beneficial in providing an in-depth understanding of specific areas of concern.
 For example, a targeted evaluation might focus on social communication, academic achievement, or executive functioning.
 Neuropsych testing can help identify learning or developmental disorders, provide recommendations for educational accommodations, and help tailor therapeutic interventions to the child's unique needs.
 This approach can provide valuable insights for parents, educators, and clinicians and help develop individualized treatment plans.
-In addition, neuropsychological evaluations can provide important information for healthcare providers and help monitor a child's progress over time.
+In addition, neuropsychological evaluations for children can provide important information for healthcare providers and help monitor a child's progress over time.

 THE IMPORTANCE OF NEUROPSYCHOLOGICAL EVALUATIONS